 College in the High School (CIHS) Chemistry is offered to junior or senior students at Blackhawk as a means of earning 4 college chemistry credits through Pitt (CHEM 0110).
 The content of this course is equivalent to a first semester introduction to general chemistry.
 Topics covered include Stoichiometry, Atomic and Molecular Structure, States of Matter, Periodic Trends, Bonding, Thermochemistry, and Solutions.
 Problem solving and laboratory experiences are a functional part of this course.
 Students are responsible for the tuition fee charged by the University for this option.
 The fee will be collected from students in September for students who choose to take the course for CIHS credit.
-Students must do 5 lab experiments at the University throughout the year.
+Students wishing to earn college credit through Pitt must take 3 tests and a final exam administered by the University.
+In addition, students must do 5 lab experiments at the University throughout the year.
 Students are responsible for the tuition fee charged by the University for this option.
 Prerequisites: At least a "B" average in Lab Chemistry.
 It is preferred that students would also have earned a "B" average or higher in Algebra II.
 A student who has not taken Algebra II must obtain special permission from the course instructor prior to enrolling.